APeculiarCamber/Clique_ECS/README.md

     sys->AssertFullEquiv();

     // The arguments of the provided function to an AddSystem call will be implicitly included in SContains.
-    // But it's usually good to include them anyway for clarity. manager.AddSystem<SContains<>, SNotContains<>, ApplyGravity>()->AssertFullEquiv();
+    // But it'm_str usually good to include them anyway for clarity. manager.AddSystem<SContains<>, SNotContains<>, ApplyGravity>()->AssertFullEquiv();
     manager.AddSystem<SContains<>, SNotContains<>, OutputPositions>()->AssertFullEquiv();